Teeuwynn has owned dogs her whole life. She has enjoyed the companionship of everything from Pugs to Newfoundlands.

 There is a whole wealth of places to get dog names from.
-How do you narrow it down and find the perfect name for your pooch?
-One way is to look for what a name means.
-These 12 names are all based on British literature, history or mythology.
+So how do you narrow it down and find the perfect name for your pooch?
+One way is to look for a name with meaning.

 King Arthur is the most heroic king of British legend.
 Head of the Knights of the Round Table, King Arthur is also the boy who pulled the sword from the stone to prove his right to rule the kingdom.
 King Arthur’s mentor was the legendary wizard, Merlin.
 King Arthur was known for being a noble, good-hearted king who wanted the best for his people.

 Arthur would be a good name for many male English Mastiffs as so many have a steady, determined temperament that fits the name.

 Avalon is a mystic isle where a group of enchantresses live.
 They are led by King Arthur’s sister, the mighty Morgan.
 It is also the isle where King Arthur is said to have been taken when he was dreadfully wounded in his last battle.
 Myth says that one day Arthur will return to our world from the Isle of Avalon to save humanity.

 Avalon hides in a magical mist, so no one can ever find it unless the enchantresses living there wish them to do so.
 This name could work for a female Mastiff who has a mysterious or majestic look or temperament.
 It could also work for a mist-colored dog or for one with darker, dappled coloring.

 Lady Diana Spencer married Prince Charles in one of the largest spectacles in modern British history.
 Although known as “Shy Di,” Diana was no wallflower.
 She supported numerous causes as princess and stood up to both her spouse and to the royal family, which is no doubt an intimidating task for someone born a commoner.
 Lady Diana divorced Prince Charles and later died tragically in a car accident.